Trekking Oldonyo Lengai during Safari

 Day 1: Arrive in moshi

-Pick up at airport to Hotel, which is a beautiful Hotel located on the lower slopes of Mount kilimanjaro and is a perfect place to prepare you for adventure.
-Bed and breakfast.
+You will be picked up at Kilimanjaro International Airport and transferred to a beautiful hotel located on the lower slopes of Mount Kilimanjaro, which is a perfect place to prepare for your Kilimanjaro Machame Route 6 days adventure.

 Day 2: Machame Gate to Machame Hut (Full Board)

-moshi to machame gate.
-The climb starts from machame gate (1830m), we walk through the lush lower slopes of Mt.
-Kilimanjaro.
-Slowly gaining altitude while enjoying the diverse flora and fauna of the rain forest, you will arrive to the first Machame Hut, situated at 3000m above sea level.
+Slowly gaining altitude while enjoying the diverse flora and fauna of the rainforest, you will arrive at the first Machame Hut, situated at 3000m above sea level.

 Machame Gate to Machame Camp (3,000 m): 6-7 hours walking.